piegope/doc/docs/en/kb/remote-desktop-manager/how-to-articles/running-rdm-as-another-user.md

 ## Solution B - Shift+right-click on the shortcut or executable to ## {{ en.RDM }}

-When you press Shift+right-click on an executable, you'll notice an additional menu item for Run as different user
+When you press Shift+right-click on an executable, you will notice an additional menu item for Run as different user
 ![!!KB4585.png](https://webdevolutions.azureedge.net/docs/en/kb/KB4585.png)

 You are presented with a logon form in which you must specify the username and password.